m0ru/Discord-Dice-Roller-Bot/README.md

 `!roll`
 Supported rolls are:
-- !roll 100 - Rolls from 1-100
-- !roll 50-100 - Rolls from 50-100
-- !roll 3d6 - Rolls 3 6-sided die
+- !roll # - Rolls # of d6 (max 200), returns number of hits.

 #Modifiers
-- `!` Success marker.
-Used with 3d6 type rolls. !roll 10d6!5 will give you the number of times the dice rolls 5 or higher.
-- `>` Success marker.
-Used with 100, 50-100, 3d6 type rolls. !roll 100>50 will say "Success" if result is over 50 or "Failure" if not.
+- `>` Success marker. !roll 12>3 will say "Success" if number of hits is 3 or higher or "Failure" if not.
+Will also show net hits.
-- `mod` Modifier.
-Used with any roll.
-Adds or subtracts from the roll. !roll 100mod4 will add 4 to the roll.
+- `r` Reroll.
+Rerolls number of misses. !roll 12r3 will reroll up to 3 missed dice.
+- 'e' Pre-Edge.
+Adds one die to the total and counts 4s as hits. !roll 12e
+- 'g' Live Dangerously.
+Adds an exploit/glitch die to the roll. !roll 12g

 You can string these together:
-- `!roll 100>40mod-3` would choose a number between 1-100, subtract 3, then let you know if it was over 40.
-- `!roll 10d6!4mod2>3` would roll 10 d6, count number of dice rolled that are 4+, add 2 to that number, and let you know if that number was over 3.
+- `!roll 10>4r3eg` would roll 11d6, give a count of how many are 4 or higher, reroll up to 3 misses, advise if the roll got more than 4 hits, and roll a glitch/exploit die.